mur4l-inc/Mural_Caestus_Unity/README.md

 This scriptable object is a data container that holds the mesh and the data it needs.

 ### Create Empty Object and Attach Mesh Rendere Component
+Create an empty object in the hierarchy and add a Renderer component to it that corresponds to the scriptable object.